aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 This is why every credible 2026 AI security framework — Google's SAIF, Microsoft's AI Risk Assessment, NIST AI RMF, CSA's MAESTRO — explicitly states the same thing: existing security practice is the *foundation*, but AI introduces threats that require a new analytical layer on top.

-HiddenLayer's 2025 AI Threat Landscape Report found that 61% of organizations deploying AI lack a dedicated security strategy.
-Forrester's 2026 enterprise survey found that of organizations who *have* deployed agentic AI in production, only 14.4% completed a full security review before going live.
+Multiple 2025–2026 industry surveys converge on the same finding: the vast majority of organizations deploying AI lack a dedicated security strategy, and very few have completed a full security review before going live.
 The gap between perceived risk and applied controls is the largest in enterprise security right now.

 ---